Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Manual Testing

   - Navigation Menu
-    - Verified that all the links linl to the corect pages and there are no broken links, test result - pass
+    - Verify that all the links link to the correct pages and there are no broken links,
+      - test result - pass

-    - Verified that logo works as a link and links back to home page, test result - pass
+    - Verified that logo works as a link and links back to home page,
+      - test result - pass

-    - Verify that hover effects work consistently on all links, test result - pass
+    - Verify that hover effects work consistently on all links,
+      - test result - pass

   - Home Page
-    - Verify that hero image is not pixellated and responsive at the required screen sizes, test result - pass
+    - Verify that hero image is not pixellated and responsive at the required screen sizes,
+      - test result - pass

+    - Verify that all text is legible and divided into organised paragraphs
+      - test result - pass

-    - Verify that social media links in footer are working and link to corect external site, test result - pass
+    - Verify that social media links in footer are working and link to correct external site,
+      - test result - pass

   - Bibliogrpahy page
-    - Verify that list is presented correctly and text size responds to differnt screen sizes, test result - pass
+    - Verify that list is presented correctly and text size responds to different screen sizes,
+      - test result - pass

   - Gallery page
+    - Verify that all link are working correctly
+      - test result - pass

   - Contact page
+    - Verify that first name, last name and email fields are required before submitting form.
+      - test result - pass
+    - Verify that data is posted to formdump.
+      - Test result, not passed, formdump not available.
+    - Verify that email address in form "abc@abc.com" is required in email field.
+      - test result - pass

+  - Useful Links
+    - Verify that hover function works for all link.
+      - test result - pass
+    - Verify that links are working and open correct external page.
+      - test result - pass

+  - Audio Player
+    - Verify that audio player does not autostart on loading page.
+      - test result - pass
+    - Verify that audio plays when clicked.
+      - test result - pass
+    - Verify that audio is muted ehen played
+      - test result - pass